Let’s talk about feeder workouts…

 The pump you will get after performing 100 reps is unbelievable.

 When I was completely stuck on ego-lifting and smashing as much weight as I could, I hardly felt my muscles being used.
+Want to try a chest feeder workout?
+Read The Best Damn Feeder Workouts For Chest.
+Your chest will explode.

-I distinctly remember throwing up the 100lb dumbbells on shoulder press, killing myself, and probably using every muscle in my body except my shoulders to lift the damn things.
+I distinctly remember throwing up the 100lb dumbbells on shoulder press, killing myself and probably using every muscle in my body except my shoulders to lift the damn things.

 Compared to nowadays training with a moderate weight and aiming for a very good mind-muscle connection, squeeze, and ultimate a pump.